rynoschni/hyb-imm-12-2020/lectures/week2/day3/RPG_GAME2.md

 # RPG Game Details

-Continuing from the work done in part 1, update your code to reflect the changes to each class as noted below.
+Continuing from [the work done in part 1](../day2/RPG_GAME.md) , update your code to reflect the changes to each class as noted below.

 __NOTE__: Doing this work on a new branch and/or new file is recommended!